 6. Design a Tribute

-Tell students that on September 11, 2021, a ceremony will take place at each 9/11 site to remember the victims.
-On September 10, 40 lanterns will be lit in Shanksville, Pennsylvania, to honor the 40 passengers and crew members who died when one of the hijacked planes crashed in a field there.
-At the Pentagon in Washington, D.C., 184 memorial benches have been built, one for each victim of the attacks.
+Show students images of 9/11 memorials.
+The 93-foot Tower of Voices in Shanksville, Pennsylvania, holds 40 wind chimes to honor the 40 passengers and crew members who died when one of the hijacked planes crashed in a field there.
+The National Park Service site also has a video so students can hear the chimes, representing the voices of those who died.
+At the Pentagon in Washington, D.C., 184 memorial benches were built in remembrance of each victim of the attacks.
 The benches are organized in a timeline of the victims' ages, from the youngest, 3-year-old Dana Falkenberg, to the oldest, 71-year-old John Yamnicky.
-In a ceremony in New York City, the names of all 2,983 people killed on 9/11 will be read aloud and two beams of light symbolizing the Twin Towers will shine four miles into the sky above Manhattan from dusk on September 11 to dawn on September 12.
+In a ceremony in New York City, the names of all 2,983 people killed on 9/11 are read aloud each year on the anniversary of 9/11 and a Tribute in Light shines two beams symbolizing the Twin Towers four miles into the sky above Manhattan from dusk on September 11 to dawn on September 12.

 Point out that the tributes are symbolic.
-The lanterns and the benches represent the passengers and crew who were on the planes that crashed in Pennsylvania and Washington, D.C.
+The wind chimes represent the voices of those who died on the plane that crashed in a Pennsylvania field.
 The two beams of light represent the Twin Towers.
 Remind them that symbols may already be familiar to them.
 Ask: What is a symbol for love? (heart) What is a symbol for hope? (rainbow) What is a symbol for peace? (dove, peace symbol)

 Challenge students to create their own symbolic tribute to the victims of 9/11.
 Ask: What do you wish for those affected by 9/11?
 Make a list of student responses.
 Students might say peace, hope, happiness, or resilience.
 Then challenge them to come up with a way to represent that wish in a three-dimensional artwork.
 Students might use clay or found objects like stones, shells, newspaper clippings, photographs, fabric, and the like.